orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 But neither automatically proves:

-- that the input was true or complete,
+- that the input was true or complete
-- that the schema was sufficient,
+- that the schema was sufficient
-- that the circuit or code represented the right policy,
+- that the circuit or code represented the right policy
-- that the operator did not control the observation boundary,
+- that the operator did not control the observation boundary
-- that the anchor was independently reachable,
+- that the anchor was independently reachable
-- that verification was actually exercised,
+- that verification was actually exercised
-- or that the verifier was institutionally independent.
+- that the verifier was institutionally independent

 In A-DAP terms: